Oseledets regularity functions for Anosov flows: Preliminaries

 Given a transitive Anosov flow $\Phi = \{ f_t \}$, one defines a function $\varphi^u : M \to \R$ by

-If $\Phi$ is $C^2$, this function is known to be H\"older continuous.
-The unique equilibrium state of $-\varphi^u$ is called the \textsf{Sinai-Ruelle-Bowen (SRB)} measure $\mu_\text{ SRB}$ of $\varphi$.
+If $\Phi$ is $C^2$, $\varphi^u$ is known to be H\"older continuous.
+The unique equilibrium state of $-\varphi^u$ is called the \textsf{Sinai-Ruelle-Bowen (SRB)} measure $\mu_\text{ SRB}$ of the flow.
 By the Bowen-Ruelle theorem~\cite{bowen-ruelle+75}, for every continuous $\varphi : M \to \R$,

 for $m$-a.e. $x \in M$, where $m$ is the Lebesgue measure defined by the volume form and $\Phi$ is $C^2$.
 Thus $\mu_\text{ SRB}$ is an ergodic measure for $\Phi$.
 If the flow admits a smooth invariant Borel probability measure $\mu$ (i.e., a measure that is absolutely continuous with respect to the volume measure $m$), then by the Birkhoff ergodic theorem, $\mu = \mu_\text{ SRB}$.
 In particular, if $\Phi$ is volume preserving, then $\mu_\text{ SRB} = m$.